guptadipanshu/CS242-UI-and-Web/README.md

 # UI-and-Web
 Assignment 1 is a UI based chess game in java with Unit tests

-Assignment 2 is an airline travel reservation system in python with
+Assignment 2 is an airline travel reservation system in python with JSON parsing and UI

 Assignment 3 is code for my personal website that uses PHP And sql